How to Build a TikTok Clone for iOS with Swift & CreativeEditor SDK

 Where to Go From Here

+This tutorial has focused on how the CreativeEditor SDK can help you quickly make a video creation app like TikTok.
+Good next steps would be to further customize the editing tools and build out the network for sharing and tagging videos.
 Something that is important to consider is the data structure for each video.
 The iOS system is optimized to read only as much of a video file off of disk as is needed at any moment.
 Your app should use those optimizations to run faster.
 So, don't load the whole video into memory as a Data object.
 Your data structures should keep the large video files somehow separate from the much smaller metadata (likes, comments, etc.).
 Consider storing the URL or filename of the video in the same object as the likes and comments.
-This will also allow you to cache video files after they have been downloaded so that you don't need to re-download them when other data such as comments or number of likes changes.
+This will also allow you to cache video files after they have been downloaded so that you don't need to redownload them when other data such as comments or number of likes changes.

 Thanks for reading!
-We hope that you've gotten a better understanding for how a tool like the VideoEditor SDK can bring your ideas to market faster.
+We hope that you've gotten a better understanding for how a tool like the CreativeEditor SDK can bring your ideas to market faster.
 Feel free to reach out to us with any questions, comments, or suggestions.

 Looking for more video capabilities?
 Check out our solutions for Short Video Creation, and Camera SDK!